 Lunch should be a nice break to eat something convenient rather than fiddling with the stove to boil water for a hot meal.

 Depending on your preference, you may stop for a long lunch to rest and enjoy the scenery or nibble on finger foods as you walk.
-Maybe you found a sunny rocky overlook and want to grab a quick bite and take an afternoon siesta to soak in the warmth.
+You may find a sunny rocky overlook and want to grab a quick bite and take an afternoon siesta to soak in the warmth.
 Remember that stopping for a prolonged time will lower your core body temperature and make you cold.
 Insulate the ground before sitting (use a closed-cell foam sleeping mat) and have easy access to an additional clothing layer.
 You’ll want to add that layer soon after you stop to preserve your core body temperature.
-Consider snack items such as pita with hummus and cheese or a cold-soak salad if you need to get going quickly.
+Consider snacks such as pita with hummus and cheese or a cold-soak salad.

-If you are short on time or are worried about getting cold by stopping, be sure you are snacking during the day to keep your metabolism engaged.
+If you are short on time or are worried about getting cold by stopping, be sure you are snacking while hiking to keep your metabolism engaged.

 Snack foods